anushabc/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. If you are not prompted then you will need to manually rename the class and then change all references to the class to **PictureBot**.
 You will know if you missed one when you attempt to build the project.

+1. Open Startup.cs file and  make sure that **using PictureBot.Bots;** is inside the namespace **PictureBot** and outside the class Startup.

 1. Right-click the project, select **Manage Nuget Packagaes**

 1. Select the **Browse** tab, and install the following packages, ensure that you are using version **4.6.3**:

       * Microsoft.Bot.Builder.Azure
       * Microsoft.Bot.Builder.AI.Luis
       * Microsoft.Bot.Builder.Dialogs
       * Microsoft.Azure.Search (version, 10.1.0 or later)

 1. Build the solution.

     >**TIP**:  If you only have one monitor and you would like to easily switch between instructions and Visual Studio, you can now add the instruction files to your Visual Studio solution by right-clicking on the project in Solution Explorer and selecting **Add > Existing Item**.
 Navigate to "Lab2," and add all the files of type "MD File."

 ### Creating a Hello World bot